Private Forest Management

 There are two types of financial help available for New York landowners, 480-a forest tax law, and the EQIP (Environmental Quality Incentives Program) cost-share program.

-480-a Forest Tax Law- Created to encourage the sustainable management of New York's timber resource, 480-a Forest Tax Law provides property tax savings for landowners who are enrolled in
+480-a Forest Tax Law- Created to encourage the sustainable management of New York's timber resource, 480-a Forest Tax Law provides property tax savings for landowners who are enrolled in the program.

 EQIP- A voluntary cost-share program for private landowners that provides financial and technical assistance to pay for implementing conservation and management practices that will improve their forests.
 EQIP is funded by United States Department of Agriculture Natural Resources Conservation Service with technical assistance provided by DEC forestry staff.